 - An investment in the future saleability of your home.

 - Opportunity for those who are elderly or who need regular care to stay in their own home for longer through rapid advances in telemedicine, telehealth and the ‘Internet of Things’ – all of which are dependent on reliable high speed broadband.

 What Happens Next?

 This project has reached a critical point.
 We have already demonstrated demand by exceeding the initial target of 1200 homes registering interest via Cable My Street.
-Virgin Media has now moved onto the next phase and soon they will be inviting people to demonstrate a commitment by signing up for the service.
-If we reach a second target of 1000 sign-ups Virgin Media will build the network.
+Virgin Media has now moved onto the next phase and soon they will be inviting people to sign up for the service.
+If we reach a second target of 1000 sign-ups, by the end of July 2017, Virgin Media will build the network.

 Join us now and get our villages up to speed for the twenty first century.